Three non-Hermitian random matrix universality classes of complex edge statistics: Spacing ratios and distributions: Analytical results at the edge for NN spacing in class A

 \section{Analytical results at the edge for NN spacing in class A}

 In this appendix we present the analytical framework for computing the NN spacing distribution in class A at the edge of the spectrum.
 Being a determinantal point process (DPP) we review some of its properties.
 In particular, we express the gap probability to have an eigenvalue at the edge of the spectrum and its NN at radial distance $s$.
-It is given by the Fredholm determinant of the conditional kernel, from which the NN spacing distribution follows by differentiation.
+It is given by the Fredholm determinant of the conditional kernel, from which the NN spacing distribution follows by differentiation. {This allows us to derive its cubic behaviour at small argument, which is confirmed by the numerics in the main text, see Fig. \ref{fig:small} bottom middle plots.}

 The point process in the complex plane of class A, given by the joint density \eqref{eq.jpdf_gen.weight} at $\beta=2$, represents a DPP given as follows:

 The reproducing kernel of planar orthogonal polynomials $P_k(z)$ with respect to the weight function $\omega(z)$, satisfying $\int \dif^2 z\, \omega(z) P_k(z){P_l(\bar{z})}=\delta_{k,l}$, is defined as